Agni-EkAkinchan/Bahushruta-Fonts/README.md

 below are some immediate problems that I am trying to find solution for.

+1) How to use these fonts as webfonts so that I can create a demo page showcasing them?

-1) Need to create independent files for each language which can fallback on each other. (so that user can exclude all scripts he/she can read).
+2) Need to create independent files for each language which can fallback on each other. (so that user can exclude all scripts he/she can read).
 It is not happening right now (despite mentioning same family for them) so this one file with multiple languages is temporary workaround.